minuteman1911/atitya/index.md

    ### Difference between ANNs and biological NNs
   Perhaps the most important difference in ANNs and bioloical neural networks is that of time.
 ANNs pass information to each other based on the intensity of their output.
 On the contrary, biological neurons seem to communicate based on modulation of their firing rate.
 Not only timing, but also the inter-connectivity is different in biological neural networks.
 They are characterized by large recurrent feedback loops, and seem to be organized into distinct layers.
 I simply cannot mention and explain all the differences here, the list is extensive.
    ### Is it even possible ?
    The goal of Kobe is not full brain simulation, such a thing is premature, inconceivable and might not even be possible at all.
+The goal is to replicate the task which can be performed easily by an ANN by using different network topology and different learning and traning algorithms.

 # Difference between Kobe and other projects
  There are many simulation tools out there like BRIAN, Neuron, Genesis etc. In this section, I have laid out the major differences between each.